RichardDooling/Entertainment_Law/First_Amendment-Indecency/First_Amendment-Indecency.md

 even though it no longer makes any sense to make separate rules for cable TV and broadcast television.
 Don't they all arrive on the same fiber optic cable or satellite dish?

-The dissents in *Fox II* spell *Pacifica's* doom, as we observed last week in class.
+The dissents in *Fox II* spell *Pacifica's* doom.
+The handwriting appears to be on the wall.

 ## *FCC v.
 Fox Television Stations* (Fox I)